Norwich City Council

 - Resources, Councillor Paul Kendrick

-- Sustainable and inclusive growth, Councillor Mike Stonard
+- Inclusive and sustainable growth, Councillor Mike Stonard

 - Health and wellbeing, Councillor Matthew Packer